E-Cordoba/hci-production-problems/pp-03/readme.md

 * Describe how you implemented that guideline in your sketch: I implemented this guideline by adding hint text within the data input location better guide the user when it comes to creating a account.
   The previous version provided no example text so it might have been difficult to understand fully what they meant by a UI design point

-* HCI Guideline Two (URL):
+* HCI Guideline Two (URL):https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: I implemented this guide line by using the color red as a attention grabber to required fields for account creation to make the process easier to complete.
+The previous design incorperated zero color making the page juts a bore to look at and might make users miss the required text for certain data fields.

-* HCI Guideline Three (URL):
+* HCI Guideline Three (URL): https://developer.apple.com/design/human-interface-guidelines/ios/bars/navigation-bars/
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: I implemented this guideline by creating a quick bar for the creation process this would allow users to quickly be taken to a certain filed that might have a mistake and quickly fix it instead of having to scroll and find said mistake.
+The previous version of the site required constant scrolling to complete the form which might annoy the user so its made more convenient with a quick bar.

 For the Production Problem discussion next week, be sure to share your sketches and chosen guidelines.